-Working with Halcyon Yachts as a yacht delivery skipper can never be described as dull.
+Working as a yacht delivery skipper for Halcyon Yachts can never be described as dull.
 Until the Coronavirus lockdowns, they’ve kept me very busy with some exceptional trips with destinations all over the globe, from Bora Bora, to the Baltic and from Mexico to the Med.

 When a call came in to fit in a quick delivery between two already confirmed jobs, I took it on, thinking it would be a straightforward 6-day trip.
 This is not how things turned out!

 The job was to deliver a Halmatic Butler 40 foot Motor Yacht from the southern Tunisian town of Monastir, to Amerimar on Spain’s Mediterranean coast northeast of Malaga.

 Before finalising the job, I made my usual pre-confirmation call to the owner to introduce myself and my team and to discuss the delivery and the vessel.
 For all my yacht deliveries, there is inevitably a back story, but this one immediately stood out.